About The Program

 DANC 0160 Introduction to Dance is our entry-level dance course—no previous experience required!
 Many beginners discover a love of dance in DANC 0160 that continues throughout their college years.
 Some professional careers even start here.

 DANC 0160, offered in both fall and spring semesters, presents an overview of the field of dance through training in movement techniques and anatomy, improvisation, composition, history, and writing.
 The course meets four times a week: MW 11:15 a.m.-12:05 p.m. and TTh 3:00-4:15 p.m.
-It is offered every semester and will be taught by Christal Brown in Spring 2013.
+It is offered every semester and is taught by Andrea Olsen in Fall 2013.

 DANC 0163, From Africa to the Americas: Moving from our Core is an introduction to dance emphasizing the influence of traditions from the African diaspora on contemporary modern dance.
 Taught by Christal Brown, it meets four times per week: MW from 10:10-11:00 a.m. and TTh 11:00 a.m.-12:15 p.m.
 It will be offered again in Spring 2014.